 Law firms want their employees to be innovative, both in their approach to technical aspects of the law in solving a client’s problem but also in how they manage their client relationships and ultimately contribute to the success of the business.
-To understand how law firms are innovative, a good starting point is the annual report The Financial Times produces on law firms in this regard.
+To understand how law firms are innovative, a good starting point is an annual report The Financial Times produces on law firms in this regard.
 Nearly all law firms now cite innovation as a value on their website but you need to understand how this works in practice.
 You can then relate your experiences to how they operate.

 10. Do you have any questions for us?

 This is a question in itself and applicants who say no can be screened out of the process on that basis.
-Make sure you prepare a short list of questions in advance and try to ask two, no more, no less!
+Make sure you prepare a shortlist of questions in advance and try to ask two, no more, no less!
 If you are being interviewed by HR professionals stick to questions about the role itself, training opportunities and the culture of the firm.
-If you are in a partner or senior management interview, ask questions around the strategy of the firm.
+If you are in a partner or senior management interview, ask questions about the strategy of the firm.
 If you have researched the panel in advance you could ask them a question about a particular deal they have been involved in; it shows the level to which you have researched the firm and ultimately your interest in joining them.